bitprj/Intro-To-Serverless/.bit/responses/4-complete.md

-That's it for Week 4, move on to Week 5 in your new issue!
+That's it for Week 4!
+Great job on finishing the course!